daavelar/extractor/README.md

-# extractor
+# Extractor Script

-Extract all images from html page.
+This script download all images from html page.

+# Installing

+composer global require daavelar/extractor

+# Putting all ~/.composer dir in your

-extractor $url [$folder : default:cwd]
+extractor $url [$folder]